bgno1/sds_rebalance/README.md

 ## References

 [1] Varga, Leon Amadeus, et al. "SeaDronesSee: A Maritime Benchmark for Detecting Humans in Open Water." *Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision*, 2022.

+[2] Kiefer, Benjamin, et al. "1st workshop on maritime computer vision (macvi) 2023: Challenge results." *Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision*.
+2023.